Orion-Server/cms/README.md

 <a href="https://discord.gg/Kb7USXupCT">Join the OrionCMS Discord server</a>
 </p>

+## ⚠️ An important notice about Orion:

+**Orion's development will pause**.
+After a year of development, I met all my expectations regarding the system and as much as I would like to bring more updates, it is currently not possible because things have changed, my priorities are different and now  > **I am stopping working with Habbo** <.

+If you use Orion or are reading this intending to use Orion, **listen up: It's still a safe system to use, and you can use it without any problems**.
+The only difference is that there will no longer be new systems.

+Help channels and general will remain open.

+**OBS: Important updates (such as vulnerabilities) will continue to be updated!**

 ## 🌀 Introduction

 **OrionCMS** (Content Management System) is a system that promotes **usability** and **manageability** for your hotel.
 Orion's purpose is to make your experience and that of your players the best experience possible.